-If you’re looking for a good way to whole wheat pastry flour, I recommend scones — particularly, whole wheat chocolate chip scones!
+If you’re looking for ways to whole wheat pastry flour, I recommend scones — particularly, Whole Wheat Chocolate Chip Scones.

 - 2 tablespoons packed dark brown sugar

 - 3/4 teaspoon salt

 - 1/4 cup unsalted butter, cut into chunks, European style if you have it